Frequently asked questions by course editors and quick videos about common administrative functions of Moodle

 You can add a video into the course as a Panopto video activity - enrolled students will have access automatically (but will not be able to download them).

-- Open the course > Turn editing on > Add an activity or resource > Select Panopto video > Click on "select content".
+Open the course > Turn edit mode on > Add an activity or resource > Select Panopto video > Click on "select content".

 - A pop-up window will appear.

 Important: If you get an error message or the popup window prompts you to log in:

 - Enable the 3rd party cookies in your browser

 - Disable any adblocker extensions in your browser

 - After you changed your settings close and reopen the browser

 a) If you have your video on your computer

 Select the "Upload' tab.
 Select the video from your computer > wait until it is uploaded > Click insert and save the form.